Gibraltar International Airport: Business development 2010–2019

-Royal Air Maroc announced in November 2014 that after many years, it would restore the short intercontinental air connection between Gibraltar and Tangier in March 2015 on a twice weekly basis.
-Unlike the previous Marrakech flights these would be operated by RAM for themselves, and offer connecting flights to their Casablanca hub and onwards, and be available via normal sales channels.
+Royal Air Maroc (RAM) announced in November 2014 that after many years, it would restore the short intercontinental air connection between Gibraltar and Tangier in March 2015 on a twice weekly basis.
+Unlike the previous Marrakech flights, these would be operated by RAM for themselves, and offer connecting flights to their Casablanca hub and onwards, and be available via normal sales channels.

-Overnight work to resurface the runway started on the evening of September 4, 2015, and the work was completed in January 2016.
+Overnight work to resurface the runway started on the evening of 4 September 2015, and the work was completed in January 2016.

 In November 2015, easyJet announced that it would begin a new route to Manchester Airport twice weekly, making this the first time two airlines have competed against each other on the Manchester-Gibraltar route.
 The new route commenced on 3 July 2016.
 During the same month, Monarch announced a new route from Gibraltar to London Gatwick, beginning on 1 May running four times a week.

-On 2 October 2017, the CAA confirmed that Monarch Airlines had ceased operations with immediate effect and had entered administration.
+On 2 October 2017, the Civil Aviation Authority (CAA) confirmed that Monarch Airlines had ceased operations with immediate effect and had entered administration.
 All flights were cancelled.
 Monarch operated about a third of the airports movements prior to shutting down.

-On 12 July 2018, easyJet announced a twice-weekly new route to London-Luton restoring the link between the two airports.
+On 12 July 2018, easyJet announced a twice-weekly new route to London-Luton, restoring the link between the two airports.
 The restored route started in December 2018.

-On 11 December 2019, easyJet announced a new twice-weekly service to Edinburgh, making it the first time that Gibraltar has had a direct link to Scotland.
-The route was due to start on 31 March 2020 however due to the COVID-19 pandemic the route finally commenced on 5 June 2021 after several reschedulings.
+On 11 December 2019, easyJet announced a new twice-weekly service to Edinburgh, making it the first time that Gibraltar had a direct link to Scotland.
+The route was due to start in March 2020, but was delayed until 5 June 2021 by the COVID-19 pandemic.
 EasyJet resumed services from Manchester on 20 July, Gatwick on 25 July, and Bristol on 4 August.
-The airlines service to Luton was axed as a result of the pandemic and increased competition from Wizz Air who began serving the route in December 2020.
+The airline's service to Luton was axed as a result of the pandemic, and from increased competition by Wizz Air who began serving the route in December 2020.

+Business development 2020–current

-In October 2020, Hélity announced a new route to Málaga beginning 30 October with flights operating three times a week on Monday, Wednesday and Friday.
+In October 2020, Hélity announced a new route to Málaga beginning 30 October, with flights operating three times a week on Monday, Wednesday and Friday.
+The service ceased in November due to Covid restrictions.

 On 4 February 2021, Eastern Airways announced two new routes to Southampton and Birmingham from 24 and 28 May.
-This marked the first time that Eastern Airways were to operate scheduled flights from the Airport, as well as the first ever route to Southampton and the resumption of the Birmingham service that was lost after Monarch's collapse in October 2017.
+This marked the first time that Eastern Airways were to operate scheduled flights from the airport, as well as the first ever route to Southampton and the resumption of the Birmingham service that was lost after Monarch's collapse in October 2017.
+Both routes ceased in 2022.

+June 2021 saw a new EasyJet route to Edinburgh.
+Other EasyJet routes being London Gatwick, London Luton, Manchester and Bristol.

+2023 saw EasyJet flying to London Gatwick, Manchester and Bristol.